 The “Full Description” can be found right below the "Introduction" on the homepage of your Hub and will also act as the meta description that will appear in search results.
 Treat the description field like ad copy that captures attention and clicks - ours ends with “Want your own Hub?
 Try it free!” as a call to action.
 Search engines care about the click-through rate on the SERP and if you can make people click, this may improve your ranking.

 There are a few more ways to achieve strong SEO using tools found throughout your Hub.
 For example, completing the description on a new "Stream" works exactly like the “Full Description” on your homepage, but only for that stream.
-Are you using Custom Streams to target different personas or industries?
+Are you using Marketing Streams to target different personas or industries?
 Write a unique description that will appeal to those personas/industries when they see it on Google.

 When customizing your Hub’s menu, it’s important to carefully choose which streams are going to be listed in it and what anchor text is going to link to them.
 Every single page of your Hub is going to link to those streams so make sure that they are deserving of all this love.
 When crafting your menu, try to use as many keywords as possible rather than simply referring to your streams as their content format.
 For example, it’s better to link to your video stream as “[Insert industry name or topic] videos” rather than just “Videos."